Code-Institute-Submissions/Milestone-project-106/README.md

 * Icons appear on the map with animation - bounce.
 * As a user I can click on each icon to open an info window.
 * The map has a legend.
 As a user I can differentiate between different providers.
-* The map has a legal disclaimer.
-As a user I know that the providers of the information are not responsible for any miscalculation.
-* The contact form is placed in the end of the page.
-As a user I can contact site owners if I notice missing or inconsistent information.

 ##Features left to implement
 1. Show all the stations that are available along the route.
 When user gets directions, he/she can see where are the stations.